tt0524/CMPE277/Lab1_Calculator/readme.md

-2. What is project structure in Android Studio?
-List down the folder structure created for your application.
+2. **What is project structure in Android Studio?
+List down the folder structure created for your application.**

-   A: The most important project files are the following (<https://developer.android.com/studio/projects#ProjectStructure>)
+   **A:** The most important project files are the following (<https://developer.android.com/studio/projects#ProjectStructure>)
-> build/ Contains build outputs. libs/ Contains private libraries.
+> - build/     Contains build outputs.
+> - libs/      Contains private libraries.
-  - src/ Contains all code and resource files for the module in the following subdirectories: androidTest/ Contains code for instrumentation tests that run on an Android device.
+> - src/       Contains all code and resource files for the module in the following subdirectories:
+>     + androidTest/    Contains code for instrumentation tests that run on an Android device.
 For more information, see the    Android Test documentation.
-  - main/ Contains the "main" sourceset files: the Android code and resources shared by all build variants (files for other build variants reside in sibling directories, such as src/debug/ for the debug build type).
+>     + main/           Contains the "main" sourceset files: the Android code and resources shared by all build variants (files for other build variants reside in sibling directories, such as src/debug/ for the debug build type).
   - AndroidManifest.xml: Describes the nature of the application and each of its components.
 For more information, see the AndroidManifest.xml documentation.
   - java/ Contains Java code sources.
   - jni/ Contains native code using the Java Native Interface (JNI).
 For more information, see the Android NDK documentation.